nighthawkcoders/python-pages/_posts/2023-09-28-python-flask_passion.md

 The recent Student Panel talked about making projects out of something you see, do, need, or like.
 Right now, you must see "College Board Big Ideas" and "Collaboration" per this "Product Owner requirements document".

 - Turn something you are required to do into a passion project.
 The Teacher got really excited about binary counting visualiztion/games, manipulating images (grey scale/sizing), and machine learning when reading and studying these College Board topics.
-However, because of skills and capabilities I started my journey by building a simple list of Jokes to learn how to do APIs.
+However, since I would like to build my skills and capabilities before working on something that complex, I started my journey by building a simple list of Jokes to learn how to do APIs.

 This project has many layers of investigation.
 Ideation code start on APIs.
 Looking at these screens can be very helpful in meeting multiple requirements for this project (Prentation design - UI, Data Design - UML).